 Our ears, on the other hand, are very prone to long-term damage due to exposure to noisy environments.
 And these days many of us wear earbuds and headphones, which only increase this risk further.
-But while certain illnesses and even some medications can also result in hearing loss, natural wear and tear is the main culprit for diminished hearing.
+But while certain can also result in hearing loss, natural wear and tear is the main culprit for diminished hearing.

 What are the Biggest Problems Associated with Dual Sensory Loss?

 Any impairment in our ability to absorb information will lead to decreased levels of functioning.
 That impairment becomes an even greater problem when two senses fail to operate normally.